Irish Freedom Party: Elections

+In March 2019, ahead of 2019 Irish local elections, several regional newspapers reported that a party-member named 'Mairead Donovan' was listed on the IFP website as a candidate to be a Kerry County Councillor.
+The Ireland edition of The Times later reported that the candidate did not exist, and that the website image was a stock photograph.
+Party spokesperson Hermann Kelly acknowledged the mistake and fault in allowing the placeholder profile and stock imagery to be published on the website, and clarified that the group was not planning to run any candidates in the 2019 local elections.

-In advance of the 2019 European Parliament election, the party reportedly "botched their [party registration] application" by failing to "tick its own box".
+In advance of the 2019 European Parliament election, the party also reportedly "botched their [party registration] application" by failing to "tick its own box".
 Hermann Kelly admitted their application was rejected because of a mistake made by the party and that it would need to resubmit the form.
 As a result, it was not registered as a political party before the deadline for nominations in the 2019 European elections (15 April 2019), and so candidates it had planned to put forward under the Irish Freedom Party name had to list themselves as independents.
 Hermann Kelly ran in the Dublin constituency, while party chairperson Dolores Cahill ran in the South constituency.
 Neither candidate was elected, with party leader Herman Kelly receiving 2,441 (0.67%) first preference votes, and Cahill receiving 10,582 (1.47%) first preference votes.
 The party's registration was subsequently completed, and the Irish Freedom Party (IFP) was included on the Register of Political Parties as of 13 June 2019.

 The Irish Freedom Party contested its first election as a registered political party in the 2019 Wexford by-election, running Melissa O'Neill, a former member of Sinn Féin who served on Kilkenny County Council from 2014 to 2019.
 She received 489 (1.2%) first preference votes and was eliminated on the first count.

 Party member Conor Rafferty ran in Mid Ulster in the 2019 UK General Election, as an independent since the party is unregistered in Northern Ireland, receiving 690 votes (1.5%).

 The party fielded 11 candidates in the 2020 Irish general election, with none being elected.
 Candidates received a share of first preference votes between 0.19% (119 votes) and 2.06% (956 votes) in their respective constituencies.
 Party chairperson Dolores Cahill came second-last in the Tipperary constituency with 0.6% of first preference votes (521 votes).

 In March 2021, Cahill was asked to leave her position in the party and resigned as party chairperson.
 In July of that year she went on to stand unsuccessfully as a non-party candidate, in the 2021 Dublin Bay South by-election, receiving 0.6% of first preference votes (169 votes).

 The party fielded 3 candidates in the 2024 European Parliament elections, with none being elected.
 Candidates received 29,709 (1.7%) first preference votes.
-Party leader Hermann Kelly asked the "archdruid of Tara and Ireland" Michael McGrath, a former Nazi, to run for the party in Kilkenny but he declined the offer and instead ran as an independent (winning just 52 votes).